nadavmatalon/PCA9536_RGB/README.md

     // ...other setup code...
 }
 ```
->When using either the default or the custom constructors, replace '__device_name__' above with a name of your choice.
+>NB When using either the default or the custom constructors, replace __device_name__ above with a name of your choice.
 As the PCA9536 comes with a single hardwired I2C address, initializations of the class instance is done automatically to that address.

 ## LIBRARY FUNCTIONS